 Other recommendations in the pediatric guidelines include:

-- Children who are being treated in hospitals with intensive care units should be provided up to 40-60 mL/kg bolus fluid in the first hour of treatment, based on cardiac output and discontinued if they exhibit signs of fluid overload.
-However, healthcare systems without intensive care units may not have the resources to manage fluid overload and therefore should not administer a bolus of fluid (unless the child has extremely low blood pressure) and instead provide maintenance fluid.
+- Children who are being treated in healthcare systems where intensive care is available (on site or through transport) should be provided up to 40-60 mL/kg bolus fluid in the first hour of treatment, based on cardiac output and discontinued if they exhibit signs of fluid overload.
+However, healthcare systems where intensive care is not available or accessible may not have the resources to manage fluid overload and therefore should not administer a bolus of fluid (unless the child has extremely low blood pressure) and instead provide maintenance fluid.

 - Epinephrine or other vasoactive medication to treat low blood pressure should be started if the child continues to show signs of shock despite appropriate fluid therapy.
 The guidelines note that symptoms suggesting warm shock (increased cardiac output and decreased systemic vascular resistance) are often unreliable in children and may mask sepsis- induced heart dysfunction that requires epinephrine to improve heart function.